best things to do in fort kochi

 Tickets to go to the mainland – to Ernakulam are 4 INR each.
 That’s 4 UK pennies, or about 7 US cents.

-The trip takes about 20 minutes in a ferry that would be condemned anywhere in Europe.
-It wasn’t over crowded any time we took it.
+The trip takes about 20 minutes on a ferry that would be condemned anywhere in Europe but it wasn’t overcrowded any time we took it.
 I suspect if the worst were to happen, I wouldn’t have made it out of a window.
 I could see life jackets stuffed in a slot above my head, but couldn’t reach them.

-The ferry takes you to stinky Ernakulam.
-Here you have to navigate a rubbish strewn wasteland to get to the noisy, dirty streets.
-It’s here we walked to pick up an Indian SIM card and made our first failed attempt to fix the broken Panasonic camera.
+The ferry takes you to Ernakulam.
+Here you have to navigate a rubbish-strewn wasteland to get to the noisy and busy streets.
+It’s here we walked to pick up an Indian SIM card.

 Ferry Back to Fort Kochi

 Kochi was a good week’s introduction to India for us.
-We had good food, a relaxing time and a lot of planning for the first 6 weeks of our time in India.
-Our next stop would be more relaxing visiting the backwaters of Kerala.
-Eventually, we’d do this on three different types of boat, just to ensure we covered all the bases!
+We had good food, a relaxing time, and a lot of planning for the first 6 weeks of our time in India.
+Our next stop would be more relaxation time, visiting the backwaters of Kerala.
+Eventually, we’d do this on three different types of boats, just to ensure we covered all the bases!

 Travel Tips for Exploring India